- A Roman instance of the name

 It has been claimed [G.R.de Beer (1952) Notes and Records of the Royal Society of London, p.8] that the modern Planta family, around its noble seat of Engadine in the Swiss Alps, descends from this nearby ancient Julius Planta, though it seems extremely controversial that the genetic link was intact throughout the millennium or more from 46AD to 1139AD.

 The names Plante and Plant are found particularly in Aquitaine, in SW France, and in the NW Midlands of England.
-Some loosely related people, sometimes rather misleadingly called "Celtic", are found towards the Atlantic coast of Europe and towards the west of Britain, such as in Wales to the west of the fourteenth-century homeland of the main Plant family.
+Some very distantly related people, sometimes rather misleadingly called "Celtic", are found towards the Atlantic coast of Europe and towards the west of Britain, such as in Wales near the west of the fourteenth-century homeland of the main Plant family.

 DNA testing indicates that the migratory path of the male-line ancestors of the main English Plant family, and of very many other people, might have passed through central Europe from the east.
-The arrival of the broad family of Indo-European languages might have been earlier, perhaps more in tandem with the genetics of female lines.
+The arrival of the broad family of Indo-European languages might have been earlier, perhaps more in tandem with the genetics of female lines, though the details remain controversial.

 There has been some reason to speculate that much of the European population might have over-wintered around Iberia during the Last Glacial Maximum, during when Britain was depopulated by ice until around 10,000 years ago.
-However, others have questioned this, especialy in view of the evidence for a more recent influx of male lines from the east, though in more detail it seems that this male-line influx was associated with just a few men whose male-line offspring then proliferated throughout Europe.
-Though some scholars have associated a conjectured migratory path of genetic traits with the spread of Indo-European languages from the Near East, the details are still a matter of on-going debate.
+However, others have questioned this, especialy in view of the evidence for a more recent influx of male lines from the east around 5,000 years ago.
+In general, it seems that this male-line influx was associated with relatively few men, whose male-line offspring then proliferated throughout Europe.
+Though some scholars have associated a conjectured migratory path of genetic traits, such as relatively tall hunter gatherers, with the spread of Indo-European languages from the Near East, this is still a matter of on-going debate.

-Leaving aside linguistic details, the DNA evidence shows that many men now living Western Europe descend down male lines from early men within the so-called R1b1a Y-DNA haplogroup, which evidently originated in a single man around 15,000 years ago.
-His male-line descendants evidently spread westwards from a region somewhere to the east of the Black Sea.
+Leaving aside linguistic details, the DNA evidence shows that many men now living Western Europe descend down male lines from early men having the so-called R1b1a haplogroup.
+This mutation is found in the Y-chromosome and hence is carried only by men.
+It originated in a man who apparently lived around 15,000 years ago.
+Subsequently, his male-line descendants evidently spread westwards from a region somewhere to the east of the Black Sea.
 Such male-line descendants expanded greatly throughout Western Europe, it seems, especially in an era from around four to two thousand years ago [Nature Communications paper, May 2015].
-While the male-line descendants of other men from that time have no doubt died out, the founding R1b1a man has eventually fathered around half of all western European men now living - it seems that this was through descendants who interbred with a generally earlier stock of European females.
+While the male-line descendants of other men from that time have died out, the founding R1b1a man has eventually fathered around half of all western European men now living - it seems this was through descendants who interbred with a generally earlier stock of European females.

 After coming from the general region of the Levant, the male-line R1b1 ancestors of the main English Plant family, in one view, reached the Black Sea perhaps around 9,000 years ago where this ancestry has been associated by some with the later Maykop culture (around 5,700 to 4,500 years ago) of advanced Neolithic farmers and herders who were amongst the very first to develop metalworking and hence metal weapons.
-It is then imagined that a male-line descent from these R1b1a men migrated, around 4500 to 4300 years ago (i.e. ca.2500 BCE), largely up the river Danube through central Europe into Western Europe.
+It is then imagined that a male-line descent from these R1b1a men migrated, around 4,500 to 4,300 years ago (i.e. ca.2500 BCE), largely up the river Danube through central Europe into Western Europe becoming R1b1a2a, then adding the so-called R1b-L23 mutation followd by L51 and L11 leading on to the first R1b-P312 man perhaps around 4,400 years ago.

-The pre-surname male-line ancestors of the main English Plant family evidently migrated up the Atlantic Coast to England between around 3,000 and 700 years ago.
+In summary, the pre-surname male-line ancestors of the main English Plant family descended from a branch R1b-L617 that is now found up and down the Atlantic and Baltic coasts of Europe.
+They might have arrived in England any time between around 3,800 and 800 years ago.

-The migration to England of the male line of the main Plant family could have been as early as the Bronze Age (around 3,000 years ago).
-This could have been associated with the Cornish tin trade, for example, with an Iberian ancestor perhaps sailing up the Atlantic coast in connection with this valued ingredient of bronze.
-Alternatively, it is possible that R1b-FGC14951+ men arrived severally and separately in England.
-Accordingly, perhaps the main Plant line did not arrive until as late as the 14th century AD when, for example, the Black Prince held the Atlantic coast Lordships of both Gascony (near Iberia) and Cheshire (in the main English Plant homeland).
+The migration to England of the male line of the main Plant family could have been as early as the Bronze Age (starting around 4,000 years ago in Britain though apparently later in Iberia apart from initially some imported items such as bronze daggers to supplement copper ornaments).
+This could have been associated with the Cornish tin trade, for example, with an ancestor perhaps sailing up and down the Atlantic coast in connection with trade in tin which is alloyed with copper to form bronze.
+Alternatively, instead of a Bronze Age arrival, it is possible that R1b-FGC14951 men arrived severally and separately into England from around the English Channel.
+Accordingly, perhaps the main Plant line might not have arrived until as late as the 14th century AD when, for example, the Black Prince held the Atlantic coast Lordships of both Gascony (near Iberia) and Cheshire (in the main English Plant homeland).

 According to the DNA evidence, the main family of men bearing the Plant surname started to diverge into their separate family lines around 700 years ago.
 This is broadly in agreement with the documentary evidence for the first known records of the name in England.